Serving, Leading, Transforming

 Mennonites at EMU have much in common with all Christians.
 Mennonites are distinctive among followers of Jesus in being among the group of “historic peace churches,” along with the Church of the Brethren and Quakers.

-We provide opportunities for worship in a variety of settings and styles and our students connect to local congregations of many denominations.
-We aim to provide opportunities for students, faculty and staff to explore and discuss faith together.
+We provide opportunities for worship and faith formation in a variety of settings and styles and our students connect to local faith communities and congregations of many types.
+We aim to provide opportunities for students, faculty and staff to explore and discuss faith and spiritual formation together.

 What does "Mennonite" mean?